JStateson/BoincTasksTempReader/README.md

 overheating.
 Usually only one step down is needed.
 Run the script with no arguments and if no frequencies are listed then the script wont work.

-1-22-2020 feature add:  Wattach can be displayed instead of temperature and correlated with the bus id of the graphics card.
-Edit the script UpdateTemps.sh and set the values of bShowTemps and / or bShowWatts.
+1-22-2020 feature add:  Wattage can be displayed instead of temperature and correlated with the bus id of the graphics card.
+Edit the script UpdateTemps.sh and set the values of bShowTemps and/or bShowWatts.
 If you have different quality video boards then the BOINC board IDs will not match the NVidia linux kernel IDs so you must uncomment the line in the script UpdateTemps.sh so that MakeTable.py can run This python script requires the clnfo tool to map the IDs to the correct coprocessor

 *QUICK TEST*
-Bring up boinctasks and select your linux system so the tasks are visible If you have 2 NVidia board, no ATI and want to see temps
+Bring up boinctasks and select your linux system so the tasks are visible If you have 2 NVidia board, no ATI and want to see temps:
 ```
 ./FetchTemps.py 2 0 0
 ```